Cat and Dog Ultrasounds in Annapolis, Hunt Valley, and Columbia, MD

 Ultrasonography is one of the most common forms of diagnostic imaging technology used in the veterinary industry.
 This non-invasive, pain-free technique involves using a device/machine that sends sound waves into a targeted area of the body.
-The echoes from these waves are then used to produce a moving image of the internal organs in real time.
+The echoes from these waves then produce a moving image of the internal organs in real time.

 Why Pets Need Ultrasounds